Chad Clifton

-Jeffrey Chad Clifton (born June 26, 1976) is a former American football offensive tackle who played in the National Football League (NFL) for 12 seasons with the Green Bay Packers.
-He played college football at the University of Tennessee and was selected by the Packers in the second round of the 2000 NFL Draft.
-During his career, he was named to two Pro Bowls and was part of the team that won a Super Bowl title in Super Bowl XLV.
+Jeffrey Chad Clifton (born June 26, 1976) is an American former professional football player who was an offensive tackle for 12 seasons with the Green Bay Packers of the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Packers in the second round of the 2000 NFL draft.
+During his career, he was named to two Pro Bowls and was part of the team that won Super Bowl XLV over the Pittsburgh Steelers.

-Early years
+Early life

 Clifton was born in Martin, Tennessee.
 At Westview High School in Martin, Clifton was an all-around athlete.
 He lettered four times in football, starting his last three seasons as a two-way player.
 In addition to football, he was on the basketball team for three years.
 Throughout his high school years, Clifton played on the defensive tackle position and on tight end as a sophomore and offensive tackle in his junior and senior years.
 As a senior, he was named an All-American by Parade and Scholastic Coach magazines and received the Gatorade Circle of Champions "Player of the Year" award and Tennessee Class 2A Mr. Football lineman award.
 Clifton's team lost in the state playoffs in his junior and senior years to Briarcrest Christian School in Memphis, Tennessee, whose offensive coordinator was former Ole Miss head coach Hugh Freeze.

 College career

 In 1995, Clifton enrolled at the University of Tennessee and redshirted his first year.
 From then on, he was a fixture on the offensive line.
 He started one season at the right tackle position and three at the left tackle position.
-During these four years, the Tennessee Volunteers enjoyed great success with a 43-7 record and a win in the Fiesta Bowl over Florida State following the 1998 regular season to claim the National Championship.
+During these four years, the Tennessee Volunteers enjoyed great success with a 43–7 record and a win in the Fiesta Bowl over Florida State following the 1998 regular season to claim the National Championship.
 Clifton was a two-time All-Southeastern Conference selection (1997 second-team, 1998 first-team) and a Sporting News second-team All-American as a senior.